Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, and cute squirrel crafts for kids!

 Educational Books and Guides about Squirrels:

 - Squirrels: The Animal Answer Guide (The Animal Answer Guides: Q&A for the Curious Naturalist)

 - “Bob Ross and Pea Pod the Squirrel” is a charming tale where Bob paints an actual Ross painting.

 - “The Busy Little Squirrel” shares the beauty of the fall season and features country animals, pumpkins, leaves, apples, and other signs of autumn.

-- “Nuts to You” is a fantastic book about a mischievous squirrel who is looking for food.
-The simple rhythmic text and colorful illustrations make it a great squirrel book for young children.
+- “Nuts to You” is a fantastic book about a mischievous squirrel looking for food.
+The simple rhythmic text and colorful illustrations make it an excellent squirrel book for young children.

 - “The Secret Life of Squirrels” is a fun photographic story featuring wild squirrels in homemade miniature domestic settings that will surprise and amuse readers and animal lovers of all ages!

 6. Enjoy Looking at Amazing Photographs of Squirrels